ReproducibiliTea-org/reproducibiliTea/_journal-clubs/richmond.md

 Everyone benefits from inclusivity and diversity.
 Your voice is welcome here--open science skeptics and enthusiasts alike!
 No matter your career stage, discipline, familiarity with open science, or university affiliation, you are welcome.

 **Get all the latest updates:**
 Join our mailing list by sending an email to listserv@lists.vcu.edu.
-Include a *single* line of text in the body of the message saying “SUBSCRIBE RTEA-L <your name>” (No need to include the quotes in your email).
+Include a *single* line of text in the body of the message saying âSUBSCRIBE RTEA-L <your name>â (No need to include the quotes in your email).